RichCap/SimpleAnalysisJLabRC/README.md

 Most Recent Changes:
-* elecPCal3 has not been updated along with elecPCal2 (ignore the projections of this histogram until further developments are made)
 * wHisto is now also fit sector-by-sector (additional fits and histograms have been added to do this)
 * Fits have been added to elecPCor to find peak change based off gaussian fit
 * Range for defining elastic events for momentum correction calculations has been updated to be based on the new wHisto fits
 * Momentum corrections now are only applied to elastic events rather than to all events
 * Improvements made to the wHisto fits (for elastic events) and to the elecPCor fits
-* Minor visual improvements to the graphs have been made
+* Several visual improvements to the graphs have been made (ranges of values shown and adjusted statistics panels)
 * Background function was removed from the gaussian fits for the wHisto graphs
-* Beginning to develop second round of momentum corrections (Work-in-Progress)
+* Developed second round of momentum corrections (several new histograms have been added)
-* Commented out elecPCal3 after trying to update it due to crashes
+* Commented out elecPCal3 after trying to update it due to crashes (does not have the same fitting process that elecPCal2 has)

 Instructions on running: